 To measure the shape of the jet, 8 and 12 bit grey scaled TIF images are converted into digital forms.
 Background images are subtracted to reject the noise in the image digitization process.
 The residual data is then transformed into a 2 bit scaled image.
+Fig. 4.1 shows the collected image and its transformed 2 bit scaled image.
 Only the black and white colored pixels in the 2 bit depth images are used to differentiate the shadow of the jet and the background.
+Due to the image quality caused by the Hg droplet on window and the quality in fiber optic system, the noise such as black dots exits.
 A threshold is adjusted according to Otsu's method to highlight the interface between the mercury and background (Otsu, 1979).
+Otsu's method selects the threshold by minimizing the within-class variance and maximizing the between-class variance of the two groups of pixels separated by the thresholding operator.
 Otsu's method, which relies on the assumption that all image pixels belong to one of two classes, background or foreground, has been shown to be efficient in image segmentation for bi-level thresholding.